eclipse-apoapsis/ort-server/config/git/README.md

 ```

 In this example, all configuration files are located in their respective directories in the repository.
-Note that for example customer-specific rules could have many versions in their respective branches, and by varying the `jobConfigContext` parameter, different versions of the rules can be used in jobs.
+Note that, for example, customer-specific rules could have many versions in their respective branches, and by varying the `jobConfigContext` parameter, different versions of the rules can be used in jobs.